How I'd actually use this on a flip

 How many tiles are in a 24×24 large-format porcelain box?

-Typically 4 — one cubic foot of tile area at 24×24 (4 sq ft per tile).
-Real values vary 2-6 by manufacturer; the calculator takes tiles-per-box as input so you can match your actual SKU.
-A 100 sq ft floor at 24×24 with 10% waste = 25 tiles exact, 28 practical, 7 boxes (112 sq ft coverage).
-Counter-intuitively, large format wastes LESS than 12×12 mosaic on the same job — fewer cut edges, fewer offset rows.
+Typically 4 tiles per box — about 16 sq ft of coverage.
+Real values vary 2-6 by manufacturer, so the calculator takes tiles-per-box as input.
+Worked example: A 100 sq ft floor at 24×24 with 10% waste = 25 tiles exact, 28 practical, 7 boxes = 112 sq ft coverage.
+Counter-intuition: Large format actually wastes LESS than 12×12 mosaic on the same job.
+Fewer cut edges, fewer offset rows, fewer chances for the saw to chip a corner.

 Why does the calculator round up to the next full box?